synthetic-methods/xtal/README.md

 	   // deactivate the `sixer` at an offset of `123` into the current block sixer <<= sixer <<= std::make_tuple(123, Active(0));

-	   // render the current graph, and advance the `sequel` sequel sixer >>= sequel++;
+	   // render the current graph, and advance the `sequel` cursor sixer >>= sequel++;
 	}